Haka performed by non-New Zealand sports teams: Trinity High School, Euless, Texas

-Trinity High School of Euless, Texas first performed the "Ka Mate" haka for fans at the beginning of the 2005 season, copying from the New Zealand's All Blacks rugby team.
+Trinity High School of Euless, Texas, first performed the "Ka Mate" haka for fans at the beginning of the 2005 season, copying from the New Zealand's All Blacks rugby team.
 Several famous All Blacks such as Jonah Lomu, Doug Howlett, and Pita Alatini have been of Tongan birth or descent, and Tongan players have helped transform Trinity High School into a Texas football powerhouse.
 The Euless area is home to an estimated 4,000 people of Tongan descent.

 "We do the haka to ignite the breath of competition.
 It means that I've got your back and you've got mine," noted 17-year-old Alex Kautai, a player who stands 6 ft and weighs 280 pounds (127 kg), in 2006.

 On 10 June 2008, former First Lady Laura Bush was greeted with a haka by the New Zealand Provincial Reconstruction Team in Bamyan Province, Afghanistan.
 She explained later in an interview that she was able to keep her cool because she is a fan of Texas football..."I actually know about the haka because there's one football team in Texas that won state last year that happens to have a lot of Tongans ... in Dallas-Fort Worth," she said.
 "And they do the haka.
 If I didn't already know about it and hadn't already seen this football team on television do this, I might have been really surprised by it."

 Jefferson High School, Portland, Oregon

 Jefferson High School (Portland, Oregon) has performed the "Ka Mate" haka beginning in the 2007 season.
-As with some other schools, the haka was introduced by Tongan students, of which there are fewer than 20 at Jefferson.
+As with some other schools, the haka was introduced by Tongan students, of which there were fewer than 20 at Jefferson.
 The school is predominantly African-American.
 "We are defending our land," said Tongan player Leni Feaomoeata, 15.
 "Jefferson has the reputation for losing, being dismissed.
 We wanted to defend our school, to show we have heart."

 The team and school have embraced the haka despite opposition from other Oregon schools and sports administrators, who consider the haka intimidating.
 This has led to an ongoing controversy, and has resulted in imposed penalties on the school's team.
 Other coaches complained to Jefferson's athletic director, labelling the haka "scary" and the moves "gang signs..[the opposition]... left the team's staff exasperated and disappointed...The Oregon School Activities Association ultimately decided the ritual amounted to taunting and said the players must do the dance with their backs to the opposing team or face a 15-yard penalty at the start of each game."
 Opposition has not deterred the team, despite the penalties, and Jefferson has persevered with their new tradition.
 News of the controversy has spread even to New Zealand.